kevinfarrugia/react-recipes/recipes/property-pattern.md

 ## The gist

-When each item in a set of components emits some event, use the `property` pattern to know from which item the event originates, all the while passing a common callback function, instead of creating several separate, item-bound callbacks.
+When each item in a set of elements accepts some callback, use the `property` pattern to know which item the callback comes from, all the while passing a single, shared function, instead of creating several separate, item-bound callbacks.

 ## The motivation

 A common scenario is to have lists of items with actions associated to each item.
-A typical example is the infamous _To Do List_, where you have a checkbox next to each item to mark it as _done_.
+A typical example is the (in)famous _To Do List_, where you have a checkbox next to each item to mark it as _done_.

 When you need to change the state in the parent component in response to an action triggered by one of its children, you'll quickly find yourself in a bind (tee-hee) — technically, you'll need to pass a separate callback function to each item so that you can later tell which item is the source of the action.

-In fact, [the React docs recommend](https://reactjs.org/docs/handling-events.html) `bind`-ing the callback function to each item separately.
-It's a bit like Oprah going [_you get a callback! you get a callback!_](https://www.youtube.com/watch?v=hcJAWKdawuM):
+The React documentation page on handling events [suggests](https://reactjs.org/docs/handling-events.html#passing-arguments-to-event-handlers) `bind`-ing the callback function to each item separately.

+A bit like Oprah going [_you get a callback! you get a callback!_](https://www.youtube.com/watch?v=hcJAWKdawuM):

 ```jsx
 class ToDoList extends React.Component {